On 21 April, the world watched as fire ripped through the scaffolding of the iconic Notre Dame Cathedral in France.

 Research from Google Trends suggests that the Notre Dame fires received between five to nine times more interest than the Sri Lanka attacks within the first 24 hours in the news cycle.

-Cultural bias occurs when some stories are given more attention than others.
+Cultural bias occurs when some stories are given more attention than others, based on where they occur, or who things happen to.
 This was seen through the 2015 Charlie Hebdo attacks in France, Paris when 17 people died in terror related attacks.
 These overshadowed reports of a similar terror attack in Maiduguri, Nigeria.
 In the same week, a ten-year-old girl was involved in a suicide bombing that killed 19 people and injured a dozen more.

 There are those that would describe this as a predictable pattern: one act overshadowing another in the Australian media because one occurred in a western country.
 As Professor Susan Moeller once wrote “sometimes millions die but in a news sense they are the wrong people dying in the wrong places for the wrong reasons”.